 “Paige,” Havilland said softly.
 “He’s moved the chair slightly which brought the victim nearly into range.
 See if you can get her to slide the chair another two, maybe three feet in the same direction.
 If you do, the next time he approaches her, I’ll have a clear view of the target.”

 “Tiana,” Paige said wondering how she was supposed to do that.
 No matter what she said, the woman would know they were arranging a shot if Flint ended up getting dead.
 “We can’t see you very well.
 My guys up front, they want to know you’re okay.
-If you get a chance, can you move just a little in the same direction it went when Flint just kicked it?”
+If you get a chance, can you move the chair just a little in the same direction it went when Flint just kicked it?”

 “What?”
 Tiana asked.
 She was supposed to move the stupid chair?
 How?